 - ToF (Time of Flight) 3D sensor for depth perception

-In our detailed camera review, we managed to capture some amazing shots using Huawei P30 Pro’s rear and front cameras and were surprised to see how much details it can manage to preserve in an image even in low-light conditions.
+In our detailed camera review, we managed to capture some amazing shots using Huawei P30 Pro’s rear and front cameras and were surprised to see how many details it can manage to preserve in an image even in low-light conditions.
 But, everything about this camera phone is not as breezy as it may seem.

-To give you a peek into the dark aspects of this device, here are some of the things that we disliked about the cameras of Huawei P30 Pro.
+To give you a peek into the dark aspects of this device, here are some of the things that we disliked about the cameras of the Huawei P30 Pro.

 50x Zoom and the Mystery of the Shaking Hands

-The 8MP telephoto lens of Huawei P30 Pro enables us to take 5x optical zoom and 10x hybrid zoom but the main selling point of this sensor is the 50x digital zoom that can capture a subject which can hardly be seen by the naked eye.
+The 8MP telephoto lens of Huawei P30 Pro enables us to take 5x optical zoom and 10x hybrid zoom but the main selling point of this sensor is the 50x digital zoom that can capture a subject that can hardly be seen by the naked eye.